processone/docs.ejabberd.im/content/admin/configuration/modules.md

 Same as top-level [use_cache](/admin/configuration/toplevel/#use-cache) option, but applied to this module only.

 - **use\_mam\_for\_storage**: *true | false*
 This is an experimental option.
-Enabling this option will make *mod\_offline* not use the former spool table for storing MucSub offline messages, but will use the archive table instead.
-This use of the archive table is cleaner and it makes it possible for clients to slowly drop the former offline use case and rely on message archive instead.
-It also further reduces the storage required when you enabled MucSub.
+Enabling this option, *mod\_offline* uses the *mod\_mam* archive table instead of its own spool table to retrieve the messages received when the user was offline.
+This allows client developers to slowly drop XEP-0160 and rely on XEP-0313 instead.
+It also further reduces the storage required when you enable MucSub.
 Enabling this option has a known drawback for the moment: most of flexible message retrieval queries don’t work (those that allow retrieval/deletion of messages by id), but this specification is not widely used.
-The default value is *false* to keep former behaviour as default and ensure this option is disabled.
+The default value is *false* to keep former behaviour as default.

 __Examples:__